baconjlu/better-call-Li/README.md

 - We keep track of every small milestone we achieve.
 This branch should be updated with a minimum frequency of once in two days.

+- 4.10 Release First draft of code at [codebase](./codebase/): Recommend with embedding similarity and GPT Assistance

+- 4.9 make some change to our interface to adjust the need of other group.

+- 4.8 started coding the first iteration coding. and already made some progress.

+- 3.31 finished the task of system architecture.

 - 3.26 a meeting was arranged for all the group leaders and we were offered a template for SA.
 Our system architect has begun working on that.

-- 3.31 finished the task of system architecture.

-- 4.8 started coding the first iteration coding. and already made some progress.

-- 4.9 make some change to our interface to adjust the need of other group.

 #### Gantt Chart